 Universal Credit is a new single benefit payment to include housing costs, this is administered by the Department for Work and Pensions.

-Up to date information is provided in full in 'Universal Credit and rented housing: guide for landlords', ‘Understanding Universal Credit’ and ‘Top tips for landlords’.
+Up to date information is provided in full in 'Universal Credit and rented housing: guide for landlords', ‘Understanding Universal Credit’, online support and ‘Top tips for landlords’.

 In most cases Universal Credit will be a single, monthly payment which is paid in arrears directly into the claimant’s bank account.
 Payments will include all eligible housing costs.
 This means that claimants will be responsible for paying their rent themselves.